Jumagova/Docker_Examples/Example#1/README.md

 ## Removing previous container

-When attempting to create a container with the same name as a previous one, problems can arise.
-To prevent this, remove the previous container using the --rm command:
+When attempting to create a container with the same name as the previous one, problems can arise.
+To prevent this you can add the ```--rm``` flag to the command, this will start a container and remove it the moment it stops:

 ```docker run --rm -it --name node_test node:latest```